engineyard/ey-docs/pages/cloud_faq.md

 <a href=#FAQ6><h2 id="FAQ6"> Can I failover to a Database Slave? </h2></a>

 No, failover to a database slave is not currently an option on Engine Yard Cloud.
-If you do ever run into issues with your Database Master we suggest you can recreate your Master Database Instance from a snapshot.
+If you do ever run into issues with your master database we suggest you can recreate your Master Database Instance from a snapshot.
 This is quicker than failing over and does not pose the risk of any data loss should replication be out-of-sync.

 We take fresh snapshots of your `/db` volume when you terminate an instance.
 If you have to rebuild your DB instance you can terminate it and recreate it from the most recent snapshots.